mood481/ngx-simple-logger/README.md

-Simple logger for Angular apps -- work in progress
+Simple logger for Angular apps